How does this medication work? What will it do for me?

 Breast-feeding: It is not known if emtricitabine or tenofovir alafenamide passes into breast milk.
 Women who have HIV infection are cautioned against breast-feeding because of the risk of passing HIV to a baby who does not have the infection.

-Children: The safety and effectiveness of this medication have not been determined for children who weigh less than 25 kg.
+As a treatment for HIV-1 infection, the safety and effectiveness of this medication have not been determined for children who weigh less than 25 kg.
 Emtricitabine - tenofovir alafenamide is not recommended for this age group.

 What other drugs could interact with this medication?

 There may be an interaction between emtricitabine - tenofovir alafenamide and any of the following:

 - non-steroidal anti-inflammatory medications (NSAIDs; e.g., diclofenac, ibuprofen, naproxen)